-“The chemically synthesised exact copy of the genome of an organism is called synthetic genome used to manipulate phenotypes or to create a new life form.”
+“The chemically synthesized exact copy of the genome of an organism is called synthetic genome which is used to manipulate phenotypes or to create a new life form.”

-Actually, we are here copying the genome or trying to write the genome as it is in the original form.
+Actually, we are here copying the genome or trying to write it as it is, in its original form.
 We are not writing or designing a new DNA sequence.
 And it’s quite impossible, currently.

-It is just like replacing a car engine, instead of replacing a particular part, we are replacing our car engine to boost the performance, however, the body of the car is still the old one, we are inserting an engine that suite it.
+It is just like replacing a car engine, instead of replacing a particular part, we are replacing our car engine to boost the performance, however, the body of the car is still the old one.

 What is a synthetic genome?